-4. What will I do without a computer in my classes if my laptop unit is being repaired/replaced or is lost/stolen?
+4. What will I do without a computer in my classes if my device is being repaired/replaced or is lost/stolen?

-Loaner computers are available in the library.
+Loaner Chromebooks are available in the library.

-5. If I purchase software in addition to the available software provided through EKCS, will the Technical Help Desk staff load it for me?
+5. If I purchase software in addition to the available software provided through EKCS, will the

+Technical Help Desk staff load it for me?

-No. Additional software is not allowed on the laptop.
+No. Additional software is not allowed on the Chromebook.